camper van layout - Screenshot 2025 05 28 at 9

 The Vansmith Layout Philosophy

-Our approach to van layout ideas is based on years of real-world feedback from customers who actually live in their vans.
+Our approach to van layout ideas is based on years of real-world feedback from people who really live in their vans.

 Proven Layout Principles

-Start with Standard, Proven Designs: Our DUO, FAMILY, and specialized layouts have been refined through hundreds of builds and customer feedback.
-These proven van floor plans offer the best balance of functionality, cost-effectiveness, and reliability.
+Start with Standard, Proven Designs: Our DUO, FAMILY, and special layouts have been fine-tuned through hundreds of builds and customer feedback.
+These proven van floor plans offer the best mix of function, low cost, and dependability.

-Customize Finishes, Not Functions: Rather than redesigning layouts from scratch, we focus on customizing materials, finishes, and details within proven frameworks.
-This approach provides personalization without compromising functionality.
+Customize Finishes, Not Functions: Rather than redoing layouts from scratch, we focus on changing materials, finishes, and details within proven setups.
+This approach gives personal touches without hurting function.

-Plan for Real-Life Usage: Our layouts consider how people actually live in vans—not just how they think they'll live.
+Plan for Real-Life Usage: Our layouts look at how people really live in vans—not just how they think they'll live.
 This includes storage for dirty clothes, space for laptops and phones, and areas for the mundane tasks of daily life.

 Material and Construction Considerations